geohackweek/wiki_ghw/pages/travel_and_lodging.md

 # Lodging

-The most affordable lodging option in close proximity would be the UW guest housing program which you can book at this link: https://washington.irisregistration.com/Register?code=GuestHousing19.
+The most affordable lodging option in close proximity is the UW guest housing program which you can book at [this link](https://washington.irisregistration.com/Register?code=GuestHousing19).
 They have an option for $44 a night.

 For about a $100 more UW has some homestay programs which may be worth looking into.
-However, there may be some additional commuting you will have to do depending on where your homestay location is if you decide to go with this option. https://www.ielp.uw.edu/housing/homestays/
+However, there may be some additional commuting you will have to do depending on where your homestay location is if you decide to go with this option.
+The link is [here](https://www.ielp.uw.edu/housing/homestays/).

 If you prefer to stay at a hotel, the University of Washington maintains a list of hotels near campus on its [website](http://fyp.washington.edu/getting-started-at-the-university-of-washington/transportation-options/hotel-accommodations/).